-Compression Falls is a 1.7 mile moderately trafficked out and back trail located near Butler, TN that features a waterfall and is rated as difficult.
+Compression Falls is a 1.7 mile moderately trafficked out and back trail located near Butler, Tennessee that features a waterfall and is rated as difficult.
 The trail is primarily used for hiking and rock climbing and is accessible from May until October.

 Hard to find trail with very challenging descent to river and series of waterfalls, main falls is Compression Falls, further up river are two more falls, Twisting Falls and another falls, but are harder to get to.
 Compression Falls - many times misnamed Twisting Falls - is found in the Elk Mills area of Carter County near the border with North Carolina.
 On the northeast side of Beech Mountain, NC and just across the Tennessee border on Dark Ridge Road, this hike starts from a dirt parking lot down a gradual and wide 0.3 mi. trail to a sharp left turn straight down a 60 degree quarter mile slope through the forest to a riverbed.
 You have to use roots & rocks as steps and tree holds to maintain balance (and the way up is a climb) and reach the Elk River.
 From there, take a left upriver about another third of a mile to the biggest falls, 35' Compression Falls.
 Another quarter mile upriver is 20' Twisting Falls, and the locals tell me there is another 20' falls upriver from that.
 This trail is extremely dangerous and the locals don't recommend anything but hiking boots to get you there and back.
 The climb up is a great workout however.
 The falls are beautiful and pretty impressive.

 The trail was steep, but not 2 miles like the app indicates.
 It is definitely worth getting down to the falls and at least jumping in for a swim.
 I wouldn't wear flip flops, but water shoes will work fine.
 Also, if you're bringing any kind of beverages or food, please take your trash back up with you.